Using Glastonbury as a Metaphor for SEO

 2. You Must Have a Mobile Strategy

+The same attention to mobile details is essential for your business.
 Your customers are using mobile as part of their day to day access to the Internet.
-Take a look at your Google Analytics, and I’m sure you will find a substantial increase in the number of mobile visitors using your website, interacting with you on LinkedIn, reading your tweets.
+Take a look at your Google Analytics, and I’m sure you will find an ever increasing number of mobile visitors using your website, interacting with your business on social media

 3. Maps are the Key to Success